stratum-mining/sv2-spec/03-Protocol-Overview.md

    Generates custom block templates to be passed to the Job Declarator for eventual mining.
    This is usually just a Bitcoin Core full node (or possibly some other node implementation).

-The Mining Protocol is used for communication between a Mining Device and Pool Service, Mining Device and Mining Proxy, Mining Proxy and Mining Proxy, or Mining Proxy and Pool Service.
+The Mining Protocol is used for communication between a Mining Device and Pool Server, Mining Device and Mining Proxy, Mining Proxy and Mining Proxy, or Mining Proxy and Pool Server.

 The Job Declaration Protocol is used for communication between a Job Declarator Client and a Job Declarator Server (which is typically Pool side).

-The Template Distribution Protocol is used for communication either between a Job Declarator Client and a Template Provider or between a Pool Service and Template Provider.
+The Template Distribution Protocol is used for communication either between a Job Declarator Client and a Template Provider or between a Pool Server and Template Provider.

 One type of software/hardware can fulfill more than one role (e.g. a Mining Proxy is often both a Mining Proxy and a Job Declarator and may occasionally further contain a Template Provider in the form of a full node on the same device).